jgpws/the-m-x/README.md

 Optional fixes:

 On the last update, I ran The M.X. through Theme Check in preparation for wp.org.
 One thing that is not allowed is hiding the admin bar for any purpose.
 So I removed the CSS code that hides the admin bar in Colorbox windows.
-It made since to originally hide the admin bar there, as it only shows an attachment page or an image.
+It made sense to originally hide the admin bar there, as it only shows an attachment page or an image.
 To restore this functionality, you can add the CSS code below to the WordPress **Additional CSS** section in the Customizer.

 ```
 body.attachment.admin-bar.colorbox #wpadminbar {